weavejester/integrant/README.md

   (fn [_] (resp/response (str "Hello " name))))
 ```

+Keys are initialized recursively, with the values in the map being
+replaced by the return value from `init-key`.

+In the configuration we defined before, `:handler/greet` will be
+initialized first, and it's value replaced with a handler function.
+When `:adapter/jetty` references `:handler/greet`, it will receive the
+initialized handler function, rather than the raw configuration.

-While the `halt-key!` multimethod tells Integrant how to stop and
+The `halt-key!` multimethod tells Integrant how to stop and clean up
-clean up after a key:
+after a key.
+Like `init-key`, it takes two arguments, a key and its
+corresponding initialized value.

 ```clojure
 (defmethod ig/halt-key! :adapter/jetty [_ server]